-As of December 31, 2014, various labor unions represented approximately 40% of our employees.
+As of December 31, 2015, various labor unions represented approximately 41% of our employees.
 If we are unable to renegotiate acceptable collective bargaining agreements with these labor unions in the future, we could experience, among other things, strikes, work stoppages or other slowdowns by our workers and increased operating costs as a result of higher wages, health care costs or benefits paid to our employees.
 An inability to maintain good relations with our workforce could cause a material adverse effect on our business and results of operations.

-We rely upon trade secrets and contractual restrictions, and not patents, to protect our proprietary rights.
+We rely upon trade secrets and contractual restrictions to protect our proprietary rights.
 Failure to protect our intellectual property rights may undermine our competitive position, and protecting our rights or defending against third-party allegations of infringement may be costly.

 Our commercial success depends on our proprietary information and technologies, know-how and other intellectual property.
-Because of the technical nature of our business, we rely on trade secrets, trademarks and contractual restrictions to protect our intellectual property rights and currently do not hold any patents related to our business.
+Because of the technical nature of our business, we rely primarily on trade secrets, trademarks and contractual restrictions to protect our intellectual property rights.
 The measures we take to protect our trade secrets and other intellectual property rights may be insufficient.
 Failure to protect, monitor and control the use of our existing intellectual property rights could cause us to lose our competitive advantage and incur significant expenses.
 It is possible that our competitors or others could independently develop the same or similar technologies or otherwise obtain access to our unpatented technologies.
 In such case, our trade secrets would not prevent third parties from competing with us.
 As a result, our results of operations may be adversely affected.
 Furthermore, third parties or employees may infringe or misappropriate our proprietary technologies or other intellectual property rights, which could also harm our business and results of operations.
 Policing unauthorized use of intellectual property rights can be difficult and expensive, and adequate remedies may not be available.